WFCD/warframe.rs/README.md

 ## Getting started
 No installation yet.
 You would have to clone this repo.

-I will publish it to crates.io as soon as I have a CI configured.
+I will publish it to crates.io as soon as I have a CI configured..

 ### Example
 ```rs